Brunni132/roxxortool/README.md

 - `autoApplyGammaCurveDelay`: reapply the gamma curve (for negative brightness) at the given interval in milliseconds.
 - `japaneseWindowsKeyboard`: remaps some keys if you have a Japanese keyboard, so that the right alt key for example is replaced with the 変換 key, and the カタカナ・ひらがな・ローマ字 key acts as a right Windows key, and 無変換 acts as a a left Alt key.
 	- There are additional settings for Macs using Bootcamp: `japaneseMacBookPro` and `japaneseMacKeyboard`.
-- `disableCapsLock`: disable the normal operation of Caps Lock.
-- `capsPageControls`: allows to use Caps as an alternate Fn key.
-Then, you can use Caps+Up/Down to perform a PageUp / PageDown, and Caps+Left/Right to perform Home and End.
-Useful for some keyboards with unintuitive layouts, like Dell laptops.
-- `mediaKeysWithCapsLockFnKeys`: does like `useSoftMediaKeys` (which must activated too), except that the F9-F12 keys can be pressed freely when Caps Lock is on, instead of having to do Ctrl + Win + F9-F12.
-Additionally, F5 can be used for Stop, F6 for Previous Track, F7 for Next Track, F8 for Play/Pause.
-	- `mediaKeysWithCapsLockSpaceArrow`: if set to true, then it will add the possibility to press the Space key to play/pause when Caps Lock is on, and eat any alphanumeric key, showing a window in that case (just to remind you that you are in this special mode).
-I used this when I am consuming media, and I want to quickly be able to play/pause with Space.

 Using the Roxxor Tool